Supporting Farm Transition Planning and Access in New England

 • Exercise - identify core values, talk clearly about ideal farming scenario, use that vision to guide a farm transfer process.

-• Peer-to-peer learning from other succession journeys.
+• Peer-to-peer learning from other succession journeys via the farmer panel.

 • Overview of Farm Link, creating an effective property listing.

-• In years 2-3, farmer case studies will involve MFT staff using in-depth succession planning tools with three farms, including:
+• In years 2-3, farmer case studies involve MFT staff using in-depth succession planning tools with three farms, including:

 • Preparing to engage in a transfer process - identifying business and legal tools, assessing the financial situation, building an advisor team.